sketchplugins/plugin-directory/README.md

 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Toggle NoPrint](https://github.com/sudilkovsky/toggle-noprint-visibility-sketch-plugin), by Denis Sudilkovsky: Toggle Visibility of 'NoPrint' layers in Sketch
 - [toggleLayers](https://github.com/KevinGutowski/toggleLayers), by Kevin Gutowski: One action to toggle layers on / off so that you can more easily remap this to a custom keyboard shortcut.
+- [Translate From JSON](https://github.com/kbirgoren/sketch-json-translator), by kbirgoren: A Sketch plugin lets you use variables for texts in your designs.
 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
 - [Transpose](https://github.com/wescraig/Transpose), by Wes Craig: Transpose your selection and set pixel margins between elements.
 - [Triangle Field](https://github.com/0la0/triangle-fields), by Luke Anderson: Generate Delaunay triangle tessellation inside a shape.